top of page

 Here is your DTI Trustmark Checklist:

-1. Duly accomplished online application form with a sworn undertaking to comply with applicable laws/rules
+1. Duly accomplished online application form with a sworn undertaking to comply with applicable laws and rules.

 2. Proof of business registration (as applicable):

-• The line of business / PSIC indicating e-commerce activity (examples appear in the guideline)
+8. The line of business / PSIC indicating e-commerce activity (examples appear in the guideline).

-4. List of digital platforms/websites used for online sales
+9. List of digital platforms/websites used for online sales.

-5. Valid government-issued ID of the applicant/authorized representative
+10. Valid government-issued ID of the applicant or authorized representative.

-6. A step-by-step guide describing your internal redress mechanism (how you receive, handle, and resolve customer complaints)
+11. A step-by-step guide describing your internal redress mechanism (how you receive, handle, and resolve customer complaints).

 The Trustmark is valid for one (1) year.